sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 ## 3.2.2 Check features available in this version

 [SONiC roadmap planning](https://github.com/Azure/SONiC/wiki/Sonic-Roadmap-Planning) explains the various features that are added in every software release.
-TBD: Is this enough?
-Need information from Xin.
+TBD: Is this enough Need information from Xin.

 ## 3.2.3 Upgrade Or Downgrade Version